MIRECC / CoE

 Losing someone to suicide can be a tremendously painful experience.
 The Rocky Mountain MIRECC (in partnership with the VA Office of Mental Health and Suicide Prevention), has developed a website for suicide postvention that provides information, suggestions, and best practices to help you or another individual process suicide loss.
 Visit the USPV website to learn more.

-In response to the lack of a universally agreed upon definition of suicide and associated terms, the Rocky Mountain MIRECC for Veteran Suicide Prevention partnered with the Centers of Disease Control and Prevention to create a common language, or a nomenclature, related to self-directed violence.
-Learn more on our SDV Classification & Nomenclature website.
+In response to the lack of a universally agreed upon definition of suicide and associated terms, the Rocky Mountain MIRECC for Veteran Suicide Prevention partnered with the Centers for Disease Control and Prevention to create a common language, or a nomenclature, related to self-directed violence.
+Learn more on our SDV Classification and Nomenclature website.